Thursday, January 23, 2025

 Big brains, by Robert the Telepathic Gila Monster

 Harry asked me to continue to guest-author his blog.
 Since my trip with D.L. to Bhutan, Harry has not felt like writing.
 He says, "Things write themselves."
 Even though I don't know what he means, I disagree.
-I feel, for instance, that if I don't post my new theory about why the human brain is so big, it will be lost in the desert void, a not uncommon outcome for this banished reptile.
+I feel, for instance, that if I don't post my new theory about why the human brain is big, it will be lost in the desert void, a not uncommon outcome for this banished reptile.

 Barras goes through the latest fossil evidence on the fluctuating size of hominid brains through the millennia.
 It turns out that about 10,000 years ago, just about the time large civilizations were forming, human brain size dipped from 1,500 cm to about 1,350.
-One theory about the shrinkage is that it occurred not in spite of our getting smarter, but because of it, so that writing, for instance, "allowed people to store some of their accrued knowledge externally instead of committing it to memory, and thus the need for brain cells decreased."
+One theory about the shrinkage is that it occurred not in spite of your getting smarter, but because of it, so that writing, for instance, "allowed people to store some of their accrued knowledge externally instead of committing it to memory, and thus the need for brain cells decreased."
 Barras conjectures that something similar may happen to humanity because of AI.
 Worst case scenario (or best, depending how you look at it): Humans evolve into a stationary head with spindly arms and ten fingers to tap a keyboard.
 This is my bet.

 After going through current theories about human brain size, Barras concludes that there is no firm evidence either that bigger size is a survival advantage, or that it denotes more intelligence.
 He describes one theory speculating that the increase in size was an "accident" caused by the rise of meat eating, which gave humans so much more energy than vegetarianism that the energy "had to go somewhere," and ended up in brain size for want of a better idea for its use.